mdolab/openconcept/docs/features/mission_analysis.rst

 Mission with reserve: ``MissionWithReserve``
 --------------------------------------------
 This adds a reserve mission and loiter phase to the three-phase mission.
-Additional variables you need to set in the runscript are
+Additional variables you need to set in the run script are

 - vertical speed and air speed for additional phases: ``<reserve_climb, reserve_cruise, reserve_descent, loiter>.<fltcond|Ueas, fltcond|vs>``
 - reserve range ``reserve_range`` and altitude ``reserve|h0``.